MicrosoftLearning/AI-102-AIEngineer/Instructions/17-image-classification.md

 ## Create Custom Vision resources

 Before you can train a model, you will need Azure resources for *training* and *prediction*.
-You can create **Custom Vision** resources for each of these tasks, or you can create a single **Cognitive Services** resource and use it for either (or both).
+You can create **Custom Vision** resources for each of these tasks, or you can create a single **Azure AI Services** resource and use it for either (or both).

 In this exercise, you'll create **Custom Vision** resources for training and prediction so that you can manage access and costs for these workloads separately.